nobady90/cv-ita/README.md

 # 🇬🇧 English
 <a name="curriculum-in-english"></a>

-**_Developer with six years of experience in the sector, specialized in back-end development of web applications with various development languages ​​and in the creation of REST/RESTful API back-ends._**
+**_Developer with seven years of experience in the industry, specialized in back-end development of web applications with various development languages ​​and in the creation of back-end REST/RESTful APIs._**

 **_Organized, enthusiastic and always willing to grow their skills, capable of developing excellent, stable and well-organized code using version control tools._**